Two guests talk with local guide Dugan Murphy surrounded by Victorian architecture

 Gently paced

 With an accessible path designed for folks with varying mobility needs, this is a gently paced tour appropriate for most people.
-Expect a moderate pace with 5-minutes or less walking at a time.
+Expect a moderate pace with less than 5 minutes walking at a time.

 5-star guide